Adam262/wikiviews/README.md

 ## Overview

 WikiViews is a simple Golang server with a single JSON endpoint, `/pageviews`.
 Its responsibility is to respond to user queries for monthly pageview data for English-language Wikipedia articles.
-Although users can alternatively query the Wikipedia API directly, WikiViews provides several enhancements such as a simplied interface, response caching, param validation and sensible formatting of params that would otherwise be invalid.
+Although users can alternatively query the Wikipedia API directly, WikiViews provides several enhancements such as a simplied interface and param validation.

 ## Dependencies